The Howe duality and polynomial solutions for the symplectic Dirac operator: Fischer decomposition and homomorphisms of -modules appearing in the decomposition of polynomial symplectic spinors

 with

 \end{lem}

 \begin{proof} The lemma follows from $j$ iterations of Lemma \ref{ActSympl}. \end{proof}

-The previous considerations can be summarized in the symplectic analog of the classical theorem on separation of variables in the orthogonal case, see e.g. \cite{Orsted} and the references therein. \begin{thm} The space $\cP\otimes \cC$ decomposes under the action of $\mathfrak{sl}_{2}$ into the direct sum of simple highest weight $sp(2n)$-modules
+The previous considerations can be summarized in the symplectic analogue of the classical theorem on separation of variables in the orthogonal case, see for example \cite{Orsted} and the references therein. \begin{thm} The space $\cP\otimes \cC$ decomposes under the action of $\mathfrak{sl}(2,\mR)$ into the direct sum of simple weight $\mathfrak{sp}(2n,\mR)$-modules